 - Interdisciplinary B.S. program offered by the Departments of Biomolecular Engineering, Computer Engineering, Electrical Engineering, and Molecular, Cell & Developmental Biology, and including over 30 faculty from 10 departments.

-- Research foci include biomolecular sensors and systems, assistive technologies for the elderly and disabled, bioinformatics, bioelectronics, protein design and drug development, and other areas at the junction between engineering, medicine, and science.
+- Research foci include interfacing biological sensors to computers, robotic assistive technologies for people with movement disabilities, bioelectronics, and other areas at the junction between engineering, medicine, and science.